anishmadan23/foundational_fsod/README.md

 ## :star: [Foundational FSOD Challenge](https://eval.ai/web/challenges/challenge-page/2459/overview)
 We are releasing a [Foundational FSOD challenge](https://eval.ai/web/challenges/challenge-page/2459/overview) as part of the [Workshop on Visual Perception and Learning in an Open World](https://vplow.github.io/vplow_5th.html) at CVPR 2025.
 We are accepting submissions till 8th June 2025!

+:rotating_light: Top performing teams can win cash prizes! :rotating_light:

+:1st_place_medal: 1st Place: $750

+:2nd_place_medal: 2nd Place: $500

+:3rd_place_medal: 3rd Place: $250

+To be eligible for prizes, teams must submit a technical report, open source their code, and provide instructions on how to reproduce their results.

 ## Installation
 See [installation instructions](docs/INSTALL.md).